Buy Clean California Act

 4.6 Why did DGS decide to publish fabricated material GWP limits along with the original unfabricated material GWP limits?

-DGS added fabricated product limits to assist in the assessment of fabricated product EPDs for compliance.
+DGS added fabricated product limits to simplify the assessment of fabricated product EPDs for compliance.
 It eliminates the need to perform a mathematical calculation to convert the original unfabricated GWP limit to an equivalent fabricated GWP limit.

 These limits are derived from the original unfabricated product GWP limits and account for waste in the fabrication process.